 If you’re scratching your head wondering exactly when peak hiring season is, then don’t worry.
 You’re not alone.
 And since different industries and market segments have different peaks and valleys when it comes to recruiting, it may not even apply to your business.
 Regardless, January has consistently been the busiest month for hiring in general.

 But even if you haven’t traditionally hired much in January, you should be aware of when job seekers may be the most active.
 Taking advantage of this timing could help you find a bigger pool of qualified candidates for your open positions.
 You want to strike while the iron’s hot, right?
 These five tips can help you prepare:

 Businesses often slow down between Thanksgiving and the winter holidays, picking up steam and seeking new hires toward the middle of January, according to business and career experts.
 Specifically, companies tend to complete their budgets by November and December, often posting new job openings before the end of the year that they hope to fill by the end of January.

-1. Plan for Q2
+1. Not Ready to Hire?
+Plan for Q2

 Maybe you don’t need help right away, but what about the second quarter?
 Remember that fielding a pool of candidates, deciding which ones to interview, making offers, and finally bringing them into the fold may take a couple of months.
 By getting started early, you’ll be able to attract more top candidates.

-3. Get the attention of passive job seekers
+3. Get the Attention of Passive Job Seekers

 Savvy professionals like to stay abreast of other opportunities, even if they’re happy at their current job.
 Take this opportunity to brand your workplace through videos and social media posts, planting seeds along the lines of “find a better fit” or “look for a fresh start.”

 People like to reconnect around the New Year, so take this opportunity to reach out to your alumni network, prior colleagues, and others who may be looking for a new opportunity or who can introduce you to prospects.
 You should also stay active on social media, which (if used properly) can be a very effective platform for networking with current and prospective candidates.